laurence79/autodep/README.md

   )
 );
 ```
-Using a factory does unlock some more advanced use cases, such as using information about where the dependency is going to be used
+Using a factory does unlock some more advanced use cases, such as using information about where the dependency is going to be injected
 ```ts
 class Logger {
   constructor(name: string) {}